sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 {{< image src="suprised.png" width="400px" class="center" >}}

 Wait, what?
 What's happening??
-I thought curl support HTTP/3!
+I thought curl supported HTTP/3!
 What gives?
 Well, the story [isn't that simple](https://daniel.haxx.se/blog/2024/06/10/http-3-in-curl-mid-2024/).
 The curl CLI might support HTTP/3 but the libraries that it uses also need to be on the correct version to make it all work.
 To get around that, I installed curl using [Cloudflare's homebrew formula](https://blog.cloudflare.com/http3-the-past-present-and-future#using-curl) which will install everything needed to get curl to work with HTTP/3.
 So let's try it out:

 ```shell
 $ curl \